ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

   - People's ratings for the movies and the movie products(e.g. DVDs, online video streams) may be different.
 - Do good reviews and ratings lead to high revenues?
   - High revenues may not always mean good reputation.
 Is there a star effect of actors and directors that affects the revenues?
 Are there other factors?
-- Do the features in subtitles affect the quality of a movie?
+- (Optional) Do the features in subtitles affect the quality of a movie?
   - For example, different genres of movies may have different pace and different keywords in their lines.
 We can get new information from the movie subtitles.
 - What are the factors and features that affect the ratings and sales of movies?
   - This is the final question we would like to answer.
 Our answer may help movie makers make a hit movie.